Tuesday, September 24, 2013

 Awareness program on Dengue held at Chsopani JHS

 An interaction session between guardians and school teachers was also held.
-The guardians appreciated the imitative taken by the school in organizing such a program that would encourage everybody to remain safe from the dengue disease.
+The guardians appreciated the initiative taken by the school in organizing such a program that would encourage everybody to remain safe from the dengue disease.